cisar2218/Grants-Program/applications/plutonication.md

 - What your project is _not_ or will _not_ provide or implement

 Any improvements to PlutoWallet appart from the things needed for Plutonication to work in the PlutoWallet.

 Although it is planned support Kotlin and Swift programming languages as well, it is not part of this grant proposal.

+We are certainly willing to make PRs to other popular dApps to utilise Plutonication, it is also not part of this grant proposal.
+We would be willing to do a follow-up grant or get a treasury funding to make the PRs.

 ### Ecosystem Fit